 Perkins warns, though, that co-branded ATM cards — those with Visa or MasterCard insignias — do charge the same high rates as credit cards, about 3 percent in exchange fees.
 And even ATM debit cards aren’t exempt; some banks charge 3 percent for some currency exchanges.
 “It’s still a lot less than using traveler’s checks, where you lose anywhere from 5 percent to 10 percent in conversion fees and charges,” says Perkins.
 “And with credit cards, you get hit with charges and fees when you take cash advances.”

 No card is foolproof, though.
 That’s why it can be smart to take a credit card, too.
-Perkins, like other travel experts, uses his ATM card for day-to-day expenses and his credit card for big expenses like hotel rooms and flights.
+Perkins, like other travel experts, uses his ATM card for day-to-day expenses and his best credit card for big expenses like hotel rooms and flights.
 “I carry two cards, just in case there’s an unexpected layover,” says Hasbrouck.

 Here are five more reasons why using your ATM card in Europe makes sense: